Product Development Life Cycle: Key Stages Explained

 The MVP development process is continuous and iterative, enabling you to develop, test, and release product increments to early users.
 By collecting their feedback and opinions, you can quickly adjust the required functionality and prioritize other features.

 Before proceeding with the later phases of the product development life cycle, your development team will derive requirements from a detailed product development roadmap.
 In order to adapt to potential changes, product teams should take time to evaluate each released version and prioritize modifications based on user input.
+With a single source of truth in the system ensure that all team members are aligned with the latest information to prevent miscommunication and discrepancies during development.
 As teams transition from prototyping to actual development, the use of time clock software becomes crucial.
 This tool helps in managing and recording the time spent on various tasks by different team members, ensuring that the project stays on schedule and within budget, while also providing valuable insights into labor costs and productivity.

 Stage 6: Launch